ajdesalvio/phenomic-distributional/README.md

 <div id="p3" />

 ### 3 - Image extraction from orthomosaics
-After aligning each shapefile for each flight date, the `crop_regions_from_ortho()` function enables extraction of individual experimental units from orthomosaics.
+After aligning each shapefile for each flight date, the `crop_regions_from_ortho()` function in [this python script](Python_files/Crop_Regions_From_Ortho.py) enables extraction of individual experimental units from orthomosaics.
 An example implementation of the function is detailed below:

 ```python
 flight_list  = ['20240705', '20240706', '20240707']